phensley/cldr-engine/packages/cldr-core/etc/cldr-core.api.md

 //
 // @internal (undocumented)
 export interface CalendarInternals {
+    // Warning: (ae-forgotten-export) The symbol "DayPeriodType" needs to be exported by the entry point index.d.ts
+    //
     // (undocumented)
     flexDayPeriod(bundle: Bundle, minutes: number): DayPeriodType | undefined;
     // Warning: (ae-forgotten-export) The symbol "CalendarContext" needs to be exported by the entry point index.d.ts